calummoore/blog-product/content/products/ralley/index.md

 This took a lot longer than expected - there's a whole bunch to do.
 I need to better document this process for future projects as a lot of boilerplate is required.

-Finished at 8pm today 🙌
+Finished at 8pm today 🙌 - it's the weekend!! 🍺

 ### Day 9